jenkinsci/dynatrace-plugin/README.md

 #### <a name="ant2"/> Option 2

-In this case, the test run registration is done directly from Maven - enabling you to re-use Maven version information and meta-data.
+In this case, the test run registration is done directly from Ant - enabling you to re-use version information and meta-data given in the Ant script.

-Download and install the Dynatrace Ant Library as described here: https://community.dynatrace.com/community/display/DL/Dynatrace+Test+Automation+and+Ant
+Download and install the Dynatrace Ant Library as described here: https://github.com/Dynatrace/Dynatrace-Ant-Plugin/

 **Import the Dynatrace Ant Task definitions**: